softwaresale/libsocketpp/README.md

 If this command failes to fix your problem, then add `/usr/local/lib` or where ever you installed the library to `/etc/ld.so.conf`.

+## Contributing
+See CONTRIBUTING.md

+## A note
+The documentation is very out of date.
+Ignore the `doc/` directory for now.